chipperdoodles/3color/content/books/turbodeck1-1.md

-title: so it begins
+title: "so it begins"
 published: 2010-01-15
+type: book
-book: turbodeck
+book: "turbodeck"
 chapter: 1
 page_number: 1
 main-menu: no